jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

         Added MSP-EXP430FR2355 launchpad
         Added word :NONAME (option).
-        FastForth terminal via Bluetooth v2.1 + EDR (Microchip RN42) works fine in full duplex mode, 921600bds, 4 wires (GND,RX,TX,RTS).
+        FastForth terminal via Bluetooth v2.1 + EDR (Microchip RN42) works fine in full duplex mode, up to 460800bds, 4 WIRES (GND,RX,TX,RTS); but with, as wireless effect, a bad troughput of 6kb/s instead of 30kb/s with a bridge UART2USB.
-        Added 4Mbds,5Mbds terminal @16MHZ, for use with PL2303HXD UART2USB bridge.
+        Added 4Mbds,5Mbds terminal @16MHZ, for use with UART2USB PL2303HXD.
         Words AND, OR, XOR are moved as complement in ANS_COMP.f file.
-        Simplified preprocessor files: two preprocess files for one module: one for device, other for user_application/module.
+        Simplified preprocessor files in \config\gema\ folder: only two for one target: one for the device, other for the target (launchpad or user application/module). and similarly with the assembly files: device.inc and target.asm, for compiling FastForth.
         Corrected startup time in target.asm files.
-        Modified Clock config in MSP430FR2433.asm and MSP430FR4133.ASM, allowing clock modulation.
+        Modified Clock config in MSP_EXP430FR2433.asm and MSP_EXP430FR4133.ASM, allowing clock modulation.

     FastForth V202